catamphetamine/react-phone-number-input/README.md

 ## Autocomplete

-Make sure to wrap a `<PhoneInput/>` into a `<form/>` otherwise autocomplete feature won't work: a user will be selecting his phone number from the list but [nothing will be happening](https://github.com/catamphetamine/react-phone-number-input/issues/101).
+Make sure to wrap a `<PhoneInput/>` into a `<form/>` otherwise web-browser's ["autocomplete"](https://www.w3schools.com/tags/att_input_autocomplete.asp) feature won't work: a user will be selecting his phone number from the list but [nothing will be happening](https://github.com/catamphetamine/react-phone-number-input/issues/101).

 ## Native `<select/>`